Citrus Bowl: History

+Tangerine Bowl (1947–1982)

 The game, which began play in 1947, is one of the oldest of the non-CFP bowls, along with the Gator Bowl and Sun Bowl.
 By 1952, the game was dubbed the "Little Bowl with the Big Heart", because all the proceeds from the game went to charity.

-Before 1968, the game featured matchups between schools throughout the South, often featuring the Ohio Valley Conference champion or other small colleges, although a few major colleges did play in the bowl during this early era as well.

 From 1964 through 1967, it was one of the four regional finals in the College Division (which became Division II and Division III in 1973), along with the Pecan, Grantland Rice, and Camellia bowls.
+In this capacity, the Tangerine Bowl sought to match the two best non-major teams in a 17-state Eastern Region stretching from New England to Florida.

-In 1968, the Boardwalk Bowl in Atlantic City took over as a regional final, and the Tangerine Bowl became a major college bowl game, featuring teams from the University Division (which became Division I in 1973).
+In 1968, the Boardwalk Bowl in Atlantic City took over as the College Division Eastern regional final, and the Tangerine Bowl became a major college bowl game, featuring teams from the University Division (which became Division I in 1973).

+The Tangerine Bowl name was used through the December 1982 game.
+The same name was re-used later, but for a bowl game with a different lineage.

+Florida Citrus Bowl (1983–2002)

 In March 1983, the name of the game was changed from Tangerine Bowl to Florida Citrus Bowl, via a $1.25 million agreement with the Florida Citrus Commission; the bowl's organizing committee also changed its name from Tangerine Sports Association to Florida Citrus Sports Association.
 A month earlier, organizers had rejected a proposal to rename the game to Grapefruit Bowl.

 In 1986, it was one of the bowl games considered for the site of the "winner take all" national championship game between Penn State and Miami, before the Fiesta Bowl was eventually chosen.

-The 1990 season game had national championship implications; Georgia Tech won the Florida Citrus Bowl, finished 11–0–1, and was voted the 1990 UPI national champion.
+The January 1991 game had national championship implications for the 1990 season; Georgia Tech won the Florida Citrus Bowl, finished 11–0–1, and was voted the 1990 UPI national champion.
+That occurrence marks a rare example of a non-New Year's Six bowl game featuring a team later named national champion.

-The 1997 season game, which featured nearby Florida beating Penn State, holds the game's attendance record at 72,940.
+The January 1, 1998, game, which featured nearby Florida beating Penn State, holds the game's attendance record at 72,940.

+Capital One Bowl (2003–2014)

+Starting with the January 2003 edition, the bowl was renamed as the Capital One Bowl, with title sponsorship by Capital One.

 In 2004, the bowl bid to become the fifth BCS game, but was not chosen, primarily due to the stadium's aging condition.
 In July 2007, the Orange County Commissioners voted in favor of spending $1.1 billion to build the Amway Center for the Orlando Magic, the Dr. Phillips Center for the Performing Arts, and to upgrade the Citrus Bowl stadium.

+Following the January 2014 game, Capital One ceased its sponsorship of the bowl, and moved its sponsorship to the Orange Bowl.